ShareFacebook Twitter AddThis

 A lot of practice that has already been perfected by chef Heston Blumenthal - the man credited with the surge of triple cooked chips we now see across almost every gastro-pub menu in the UK.
 A good chip is tasty, a triple cooked chip is a whole new world.
 It involves boiling, drying and frying a number of times and takes a 15 minutes recipe and turns into more like 4 hours, but trust us on this, it’s entirely worth the effort.

-There’s another Heston trick for mashed potato which involves roasting the veg instead of boiling but for our mash we prefer to hit up our friends at ChefSteps with their simp video recipe for pomme purée.
+There’s another Heston trick for mashed potato which involves roasting the veg instead of boiling but for our mash we prefer to hit up our friends at ChefSteps with their simple video recipe for pomme purée.
+Watch it here:

 It’s hard to avoid Blumenthal when it comes to the potato because the chef covered the ingredient during his Search for Perfection television series.
-Another video worth checking out from that series is the chef’s tip for the perfect roast potatoes.
+Another video worth checking out from that series is the chef’s tip for the perfect roast potatoes which you will find below:

 You may have had the pleasure of eating a great fondant potato in a restaurant.
 They taste great but sound like a difficult thing to make, mainly because of that French sounding name, but they’re not - we promise.